 Webster Pass Accessibility

-The most popular way to access Webster Pass is with an off-road vehicle, ATVs or dirt bike.
+The most popular way to access Webster Pass is with an off-road vehicle, ATVs or dirt bike from Summit County.
 There is an out and back trail that is treacherous, but not considered overly technical and is well suited for intermediate off-roaders that are well experienced with their vehicles.

 The trail can also be used for hiking, backpacking, cross country skiing and trail running.
 Dogs must be kept on a leash while on the trail.